 Meron and Rabbi Shimon bar Yochai (Rashbi)

-Meron is well-known nowadays because it contains the tomb of Rashbi.
-This has made it the second-most popular religious site in Israel after the Western Wall.
+Meron is well-known because it contains the tomb of Rabbi Shimon bar Yochai (Rashbi).
+This has made Meron the second-most popular religious site in Israel after the Western Wall.
 It was not always like this.
-Binyamin Metudela visited Meron in the 12th century CE and described the burial cave of Hillel the Elder in Meron, but mentioned nothing about the burial place of Rashbi.
-What changed were kabbalistic ideas emanating from the nearby city of Safed.
+Benjamin of Tudela visited Meron in the 12th century CE and described the burial cave of Hillel the Elder, but mentioned nothing about the burial place of Rashbi.
+Kabbalistic ideas from the nearby city of Safed were responsible for this change.

-The ancient synagogue of Meron.
+The ancient synagogue of Meron

-HIKE TO THE SHEMA RUINS
+HIKE TO THE RUINS OF SHEMA

 THE HIKE: